fetchai/agents-aea/docs/architecture.md

 ## Core components

-### Connections

-A connection allows the AEA to connect to an external service which has a Python SDK or API.
-A connection wraps an external SDK or API.

-### Skill

-A skill can encapsulate any code and ideally delivers economic value to the AEA.
-Each skill has at most a single Handler and potentially multiple Behaviours and Tasks.
-The Handler is responsible for dealing with messages of the protocol type for which this skill is registered, as such it encapsulates `reactions`.
-A Behaviour encapsulates `actions`, that is sequences of interactions with other agents initiated by the AEA.
-Finally, a Task encapsulates background work which is internal to the AEA.

 ### Protocol

 Protocols define how messages are represented and encoded for transport.
 They also define the rules to which messages have to adhere in a message sequence.

-For instance, a protocol might have a message of type START and FINISH.
-Then the rules could prescribe that a message of type FINISH must be preceded by a message of type START.
+For instance, a protocol may contain messages of type `START` and `FINISH`.
+From there, the rules could prescribe that a message of type `FINISH` must be preceded by a message of type `START`.

+The `Message` class in the `protocols/base.py` module provides an abstract class with all the functionality a derived Protocol message class requires for a custom skill, such as basic message generating and management functions and serialisation details.

+### Connection

+A connection wraps an external SDK or API and manages the messaging.
+It allows the agent to connect to an external service which has a Python SDK or API.

+### Skill

+Skills deliver economic value to the AEA by allowing an agent to encapsulate and call any kind of code.
+It encapsulates Handlers, Behaviours, and Tasks.

+* Handler: each skill has a single Handler which is responsible for the registered protocol messaging.
+By understanding the requirements contained in Envelopes, the Handler reacts appropriately to message requests.
+* Behaviour: one or more Behaviours encapsulate sequences of actions that cause interactions with other agents initiated by the framework.
+* Task: one or more Tasks encapsulate background work internal to the agent.

-### Mailbox
+### MailBox

-TBC.
+A MailBox contains InBox and OutBox queues which manage Envelopes.

 ### Envelope

-The `Envelope` is the core object which agents use to communicate with each other.
-An `Envelope` has four attributes:
+An Envelope is the core object which agents use to communicate with each other.
+It has four attribute parameters:

-* `to`: defines the destination address
+* `to`: defines the destination address.

-* `sender`: defines the sender address
+* `sender`: defines the sender address.

-* `protocol_id`: defines the protocol_id
+* `protocol_id`: defines the id of the protocol.

-* `message`: is a `bytes` field to hold the message in serialized form.
+* `message`: is a bytes field which holds the message in serialized form.

-### MainLoop

-TBC.

-### ProtocolMessage

-TBC.

-### Director

-TBC.
+The Envelope encodes and decodes messages.

+## Agent

-### Orchestrator
+### Main loop

-TBC.
+The `_run_main_loop()` function in the `Agent` class performs a series of activities while the `Agent` state is not stopped.

+* `act()`: this function calls the `act()` function of all registered Behaviours.
+* `react()`: this function grabs all Envelopes waiting in the InBox queue and calls the `handle()` function on them.
+* `update()`: this function loops through all the Tasks and executes them.

 ## Resources

-### HanderRegistry
-TBC.
-### BehaviourRegistry
-TBC.
-### TaskRegistry
-TBC.
-### ProtocolRegistry
-TBC.
+The `Resources` class implements all resources for an agent.
+These come in the form of registries.

+The specific classes are in the `registries/base.py` module.

+* ProtocolRegistry.
+* HandlerRegistry.
+* BehaviourRegistry.
+* TaskRegistry.

+## Director

+!!!
+TODO

+## Orchestrator

+!!!
+TODO

 ## File structure

-An agent is structured in a directory with a configuration file, a directory with skills, a directory with protocols, a directory with connections and a main logic file that is used when running aea run.
+The file structure of an agent is fixed.

+The top level directory has the agent's name.
+Below is a `yaml` configuration file, then directories containing the connections, protocols, and skills, and a security certification file.

+The developer can create new directories where necessary but the core structure must remain the same.

+The CLI tool provides a way to scaffold out the required directory structure for new agents.
+See the instructions for that <a href="../scaffolding/" target=_blank>here</a>.

 ``` bash
 agentName/